Catosine/COMP551-Miniproject2/README.md

 2) Feature engineering: discuss what kind of features are we going to use.

 ## Updates
-**<Januare 6, 2019>** [Pengnan Fan](https://github.com/Catosine) creates this project page and writes function readTrainData and readTestData.
+**<Januare 6, 2019>** [Pengnan Fan](https://github.com/Catosine) creates this project page and implements function readTrainData and readTestData.
 > * **readTrainData(address:String):DataFrame**
-> This method takes a string **address** which indicates the address of your train data and will load comments and isPositive to a DataFrame.
+> This function takes a string **address** which indicates the address of your train data and will load comments and isPositive to a DataFrame.
 > * **readTestData(address:String):DataFrame**
-> This method takes a string **address** which indicates the address of your test data and will load comments and isPositive to a DataFrame. **Note: all isPositive is initialized as 0**
+> This function takes a string **address** which indicates the address of your test data and will load comments and isPositive to a DataFrame. **Note: all isPositive is initialized as 0**
 > * **Learning set** 25000 in total
 > * **Test set** 25000 in total